clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

    Figure 10: :guilabel:`Network configuration`

-You can optionally set up a static IP address for your system by selecting the :guilabel:`< Use static IP configuration >` menu item and filling in the required fields.
+You can optionally set up a static IP address for your system.
+Select the :guilabel:`< Use static IP configuration >` menu item and fill in the required fields.

 Begin installation
 ******************

-With all the |CL| installer setup information gathered for the manual installation option, the |CL| Installer prompts you to begin the actual installation as shown in figure 11.
+The |CL| installer is now ready to use the information you provided on the previous sections to begin the actual installation.
+Figure 11 shows the installer's prompt to begin the installation.

 .. figure:: figures/bare-metal-manual-install-11.png
    :scale: 50 %